ivobeerens-nl/blog/content/blog/2014/06/create-a-vmware-horizon-view-self-signed-certificate-with-makecert/index.md

 title: "Create a VMware Horizon View self signed certificate with makecert"
 date: "2014-06-24T07:03:38.000Z"
 categories:
-  - "certificate"
-  - "horizon"
+  - "VMware Horizon"
-  - "view"
+  - "VMware View"
 tags:
-  - "certificate"
-  - "view"
+  - "VMware View"
-  - "VMware"
+  - "VMware Horizon"
 author: Ivo Beerens
+url: /2014/06/24/create-a-vmware-horizon-view-self-signed-certificate-with-makecert/
 ---

+With the command line Windows utility **makecert.exe** it is possible to create quickly a self-signed (private) certificate that can be used with VMware Horizon View.
+Makecert is part of the Windows Software Deployment Kit (SDK)for Windows 7 and 8.
+Below are the steps outlined to create a self-signed certificate using makecert.

 - The SDK can be downloaded here, [link](http://www.microsoft.com/en-us/download/details.aspx?id=8279).
 Install the SDK and choose as feature to install “Windows Software Deployment”.
-- After the installation copy the makecert.\* utility to the VMware View Connection server
+- After the installation copy the makecert.* utility to the VMware View Connection server
 - Open a elevated command prompt
-- Create the self-signed root certificate, command: makecert -pe -n "CN=ViewRootCA" -ss root -sr LocalMachine -sky signature -r "ViewRootCA.cer"
+- Create the self-signed root certificate, command: `makecert -pe -n “CN=ViewRootCA” -ss root -sr LocalMachine -sky signature -r “ViewRootCA.cer`

 [![image](images/image_thumb6.png "image")](images/image7.png)